Integrity Initiatives in the Südhof Lab

 Accusation: Based on data reconstructions, the statistical significance of panel A of Figure 6 is p = 0.0679 instead of p<0.05 as stated in the paper.
 Again, the accusation is supported by an echo chamber of commentators.

-Resolution: The incriminated data are not from the Südhof lab but small differences in reconstructed data points could easily be responsible for the tiny difference in calculated p values, especially since figures are generally constructed from data points by programs and subsequent shuffling of panels introduces inaccuracies in the representations.
-Given that the alleged p value difference is small, the conclusion that the stated p value is wrong seems to be unjustified, although saying so was criticized by PubPeer as inappropriate.
+Resolution: The incriminated data are not from the Südhof lab but small differences in reconstructed data points could easily be responsible for the tiny difference in calculated p values, especially since figures are generally constructed from data points by programs and subsequent shuffling of panels introduces inaccuracies in figures.
+Given that the alleged p value difference is small, the conclusion that the stated p value is wrong seems to be unjustified, although this argument was criticized by PubPeer as inappropriate.

 Classification: Unfounded